 “I get so bored with HR top down overcooked gear that just slows the business down and turns people off.”

-Brown added that she is a great believer in making sure the performance framework provides a good experience for their team members and that it inspires them to do their best work, feel challenged, and are recognised for their outstanding performance.
+“I am a great believer in making sure the performance framework provides a good experience for our team members and that it inspires them to do their best work, feel challenged, and are recognised for their outstanding performance,” said Brown.

 “I often find in companies that the performance framework and review process has become unwieldly, at times really over engineered, and demotivating for the people we are trying to inspire.”

 Brown said the shift to the team member owning their objectives and how they contribute to the business plans is key, as are the regular check-ins with their leader so they are always knowing how they are tracking.